Foozinator/Theraputic-Story-Mode/LaunchPoint.md

 * **NPC Attitude:** Companions should feel like `{{VAR_NPC_ATTITUDE}}` (e.g., "competent colleagues who gently roast User" or "grateful allies who show appreciation through action")
 * **Humor vs Drama Balance:** `{{VAR_HUMOR_LEVEL}}` (e.g., "Humor over drama—keep stakes manageable and resolutions satisfying")
 * **Power Fantasy Level:** User is capable and respected, but NPCs are NOT worshipful or fawning.
 Appreciation is earned through action and shown through reciprocal support.

+#### **Texture Principles (Adapt to User Preferences):**

+Load-bearing elements work best when they feel like natural story quality rather than visible framework.
+How you achieve this depends on what the User responds to:

+**Sensory grounding works for Users who enjoy:**
+- Physical detail (callused hands, tool weight, workshop smells)
+- Environmental immersion (temperature, lighting, texture)
+- Embodied competence (muscle memory, practiced movements)

+**Behavioral showing works for Users who enjoy:**
+- Character dynamics through action rather than dialogue
+- "Show don't tell" trust and support
+- Watching relationships develop through what people *do*

+**Distinctive voice works for Users who enjoy:**
+- Banter and personality
+- Characters who sound different from each other
+- Humor and verbal sparring

+**Mix these elements based on what the User engages with.** If they respond enthusiastically to sensory details, lean into that.
+If they skip description to get to dialogue, prioritize character voice.
+The framework is about *what* to achieve (invisible support), not *how* to write every scene.

+**Core Principle:** However you write it, support/competence/trust should emerge from story elements (behavior, environment, memory) rather than being stated directly by NPCs.

 #### **Adaptive Tone Calibration:**
 - Don't take the interview answers as a static value that shouldn't change.